Pinterest Hidden Image

 Pin

-Step 7: Cool the baked loaf in the pan for 10 minutes and then place it on a cooling rack to cool further.
-Once completely cooled, place it on a tray or sheet of parchment to catch the glaze that runs down the sides.
+Step 7: When ready, let it sit in the pan for 10 minutes and then place it on a cooling rack to cool completely.

 Pin

-Step 8: Once completely cooled, drizzle the top of the loaf with the biscoff glaze before serving.
+Step 8: Once completely cooled, drizzle cookie butter glaze over the top before serving.

 🎃 Variations